alvarezdaniel/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Seed our Postgres Database table with data

+First of all we've been trying manually executing some commands to create and drop a database

 For creating the database, tables and seed them with initial data we will be writting several scripts, that will be located in a bin folder inside backend-flask.
-These scripts will be using some sql files that will be located in a sql folder in the same location
+These scripts will be using some sql files that will be located in a sql folder in the same root location

 `/backend-flask/bin`
 `/backend-flask/sql`